franzbu/EnhancedSpaces.spoon/README.md

 Reload Hammerspoon's configuration (menu bar icon - 'Reload Config') and you're ready to go.
 All you see for now is a new icon in your menu bar indicating your current mSpace, so let's find out how you can interact with your new mSpaces.

+One thing you might want to do right away if to set up the feature to [Open Windows in Pre-Arranged mSpaces](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#open-windows-in-pre-arranged-mspaces) as it saves you the time and hassle to move windows to their mSpaces and screen positions after EnhancedSpaces is restarted.

 ## Menu
 You can use keyboard shortcuts for handling windows and mSpaces; however, sometimes it can be convenient to get things done via menu.